cyrillenguetoum/dico-dialect/README.md

 > that everything worked as expected.
 You should see the UI of adminer a well known alternative to
 > PHPmyAdmin for administering databases.
 The url of our API is located at 'http://localhost:80',
 > but don't consult it for now since we need additional configuration for everything to work properly.

-Now Create a copy of the file 'docker-compose.yml.dist' and rename it into 'docker-compose.yml' in the root folder of the project.
-Open it and edit the line containing: '- MYSQL_ROOT_PASSWORD=XXXX' replacing the XXXX with a password of your one.
-Replace the XXXXX in the line container 'MYSQL_DATABASE=XXXXX' with any string you want to be the name of the database persisting datas.

-We're almost done.
-Create a copy of the file 'config/autoload/doctrine.local.php.dist' and rename it by removing the .dist extension.
-Open the file and edit the line containing "'url' => 'mysql://your_username:your_password@db/database'" by replacing your_username with 'root', 'your_password' and 'your_database' with the password and database name you provided during the editing of the docker-compose.yml file.
-After editing the file rename it by removing the .dist extension.
-That's all.

 ## Configuring the database